petioptrv/ml-tutor/README.md

 In the configs (Tools -> Add-ons -> select "ML-Tutor" -> Config), you can set the API key, the OpenAI model (see [OpenAI models](https://platform.openai.com/docs/models/models)), and whether the original question of the note should be displayed along with the answer.
 The configuration changes do not require a restart of the Anki app.

+#### A Note On GPT Models

+GPT-4 models are currently only available to [paying customers](https://help.openai.com/en/articles/7102672-how-can-i-access-gpt-4), which means that you need to pay a monthly bill of at least 5 USD before you can use those models.
+GPT-3 are available to everyone (but still on a pay-per-use basis).

 ### Contributing